 However, between Botox injections, you may notice cervical dystonia symptoms coming back, especially the longer it is from your last dose.

 In the trial, most people who received Botox injections reported that their cervical dystonia returned to “pretreatment” status about 3 months after their last dose.
 Botox treatment seemed to be most effective at easing symptoms of cervical dystonia 6 weeks after the injections were given.

 If Botox injections don’t seem to be easing your cervical dystonia symptoms, talk with your doctor.
 They’ll help determine the best treatment for your condition.

 If I use Botox for a long time, could it become less effective?

 It’s possible.
 If you use Botox for a long time, your immune system might become so used to recognizing Botox that it develops antibodies to fight it.
 (Antibodies are blood proteins made in response to a specific substance and counteract it.)

 As the antibodies learn to fight Botox, the drug may become less effective at easing your cervical dystonia symptoms.
 This means that you’re developing an immunity to Botox.

-It isn’t clear why some people’s bodies create the antibodies, but receiving Botox more frequently or at higher doses than usual may be factors.
+It isn’t clear why some people’s bodies create the antibodies.
+Receiving Botox more frequently or at higher doses than usual may make your body more likely to create antibodies.
 Your doctor will try to reduce your risk for immunity to Botox.
-They’ll do this by prescribing the lowest dose to treat your symptoms and wait as long as possible between injections.
+They’ll do this by prescribing the lowest dose to treat your symptoms and waiting as long as possible between injections.